Azure/ARO-HCP/README.md

 # Description
 The RP for the ARO-HCP project.

 ## Development setup

+For instructions on building out a dev environment for testing -- Review the [Dev Infrastructure](./dev-infrastructure/docs/development-setup.md) guide

+For instructions on building and testing Frontend -- Check out Frontend's [README](./frontend/README.md)

+## Remote Containers Development setup

 The setup is based on VSCode Remote Containers.
 See [here](https://code.visualstudio.com/docs/remote/containers) for more information.